nerves-livebook/nerves_livebook/README.md

 ## Burning the Firmware

 Navigate to the directory where you downloaded the firmware.
-We'll go through both `fwup` and `etcher` methods.
+Either `fwup` or `etcher` can be used to burn the firmware.

 To be clear, this formats your SD card, and you will *lose all data on the SD card*.
 Make sure you're OK with that.